atudell/background-subtraction-py/README.md

 # background-subtraction

 The purpose of background subtraction is to demonstrate competency in distinguishing the background and foreground in videos in real time.
 This code uses two built-in methods from OpenCV as well as a custom method which relies on contour sizes.
+This code accopmanies my article: https://towardsdatascience.com/background-removal-with-python-b61671d1508a

 When creating a new Video object, use 0 to access the first available web camera.
 Otherwise use the path to a saved video.
 There are two main methods: removeBackgroundCV() and removeBackground().